Oil3/PluginKits/README.md

 The process is virtually instantaneous, and Quick Look should work immediately.

 ### Fix another extension prevents a different
-This helps manage when you want to keep different extensions that andle the same file-extensions, basically it allows swap between the two in one click.
+This helps manage when you want to keep different extensions that handle the same file-extensions, basically it allows swap between the two in one click.

 ![Screenshot 2025-09-17 at 11 29 57 PM](https://github.com/user-attachments/assets/34879c8c-3d28-442e-a40f-5d70c947747b)
 ![Screenshot 2025-09-17 at 11 06 21 PM](https://github.com/user-attachments/assets/53b8e743-8c77-464f-8395-230bf8c6a5e7)